What is Income Tax Return?

 The Income Tax Department of India has made it compulsory for individuals to file income tax returns.
 Individuals that need to file income tax returns are as follows:

-- A person with an age of less than 60 years has an annual income of Rs.250000.
+- A person with an age lesser than 60 years has an annual income greater than Rs.2.5 lakh.

 - A company or an organisation is bound to file for an income tax return no matter if the company is in loss or profit.